TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

     I Google then and found outdated or complicated sources, so I've decided to write down a reference post for those, who want to start with sniffs.
     Let's look what will show all you need (and nothing more) to <strong>know to write your first sniff</strong>.
-tweet: "How to Write Custom Sniff for #phpCodeSniffer 3"

 updated_since: "August 2020"
 updated_message: |